-...sensor...hidden from view and thus discourage tampering with the sensor...when the body moves away from the viewing area...located such that an adult user of average height will not see it...sensing means, will be behind other components...positioned below the solenoid to allow light in and out.
-But the solenoid acts in the nature of a hood or canopy to shield the sensing means from the normal line of sight of most users...Thus most users will not be aware of the sensing means.
-This will aid in discouraging tampering with the sensing means.
-A possible alternate arrangement would be to place the sensing means below and behind the inlet pipe.
+... sensor ... hidden from view and thus discourage tampering with the sensor ... when the body moves away from the viewing area.... located such that an adult user of average height will not see it... sensing means, will be behind other components.... positioned below the solenoid to allow light in and out.
+But the solenoid acts in the nature of a hood or canopy to shield the sensing means from the normal line of sight of most users ...
+Thus most users will not be aware of the sensing means.
+This will aid in discouraging tampering with the sensing means and below and behind the inlet pipe.

 U.S. Pat.
 4998673 describes a viewing window concealed inside the nozzle of a shower head, where a fiber optics system is disclosed as a means of making the sensor remote, concealment to prevent users from being aware of its presence.
-U.S. Pat.
-5199639 describes a more advanced system where the beam pattern of the nozzle is adapted to one or more characteristics of the user, while U.S. Pat.
+U.S. Pat.5199639 describes a more advanced system where the beam pattern of the nozzle is adapted to one or more characteristics of the user, while U.S. Pat.
 3576277 discloses a similar system based on an array of sensing elements.